Computational tools for twisted topological Hochschild homology of equivariant spectra: Hochschild homology for Green functors

 We can now define the $G$-twisted Hochschild homology of $\m{R}$ by taking the homology of this simplicial object. \begin{defn} Let $G \subset S^1$ be a finite group and $\m{R}$ an associative Green functor for $G$.
 The \emph{$G$-twisted Hochschild homology} of $\m{R}$ is defined by

-\end{defn} By definition, the homology of a simplicial Mackey functor is the homology of the associated normalized dg Mackey functor, given by postcomposing with the Dold-Kan equivalence from simplicial abelian groups to chain complexes.
+\end{defn} Applying the Dold-Kan correspondence at each orbit gives rise to an equivalence between the category of simplicial Mackey functors and the category of non-negatively graded dg Mackey functors.
+By definition, the homology of a simplicial Mackey functor is the homology of the associated normalized dg Mackey functor.
+See \cite{BlGeHiLa} for more discussion of simplicial and differential graded Mackey functors.

 One motivation for developing a Hochschild theory for Green functors is the desire for an algebraic analogue of the twisted topological Hochschild homology discussed in Section \ref{sec:relTHH}.
 Let $H \subset G \subset S^1$ be finite subgroups and $R$ an $H$-ring spectrum.
 As seen in \cite{BlGeHiLa}, there is a weak equivalence